LucPotron/hello-world/README.md

 # hello-world
-Just a tes of GitHub
+Just a test of GitHub